What is Decision Support, or a Decision Support System?

 Our Decision Support Solutions capability is also complemented by our expertise in Fatigue Risk Management Systems.
 It is a unique combination that offers clients a more comprehensive service offering, including all the benefits of our proprietary fatigue assessment tool – FAID.

-Balancing Capital, Operations and Outputs
+Managing Risk, by Balancing Capital, Operations and Outputs

 Most operational or business decisions are a matter of balancing three dimensions:

 Our Decision Support Systems typically include a model of the relationships and behaviours of the system, supporting a wide variety of decisions.
 These models support exploration of different balances between Operations (rules and constraints), Capital (assets) and Outputs (production, quality and reliability).
 The system behaviour is seen with greater clarity and the risk of decisions is reduced.

 Typically, a Decision Support System from InterDynamics comprises some, or all, of the following components:

 A simulation model, or a digital twin of a business’s operations is central to most Decision Support Systems.
 This ensures that the true physical constraints and interactions are understood when planning or assessing capacity.

 Simulation models are far superior to the type of static calculations based on system averages.
 That’s because a model can simulate how sub-systems interact and influence each other.
 For instance, a ripple effect from an event in one sub-system can be traced through the system in order to see how other sub-systems respond.

 A scheduling or rostering solution can be included within a Decision Support System.
 InterDynamics are experienced in this area, and will often apply the scheduling technique of progressive layering.